exasol/public-knowledgebase/Support-and-Services/V8-faq.md

 ### How long can I use version 7.0 oder 7.1 before I have to upgrade to V8.0

 You can find the EOL dates for release here: https://exasol.my.site.com/s/article/Exasol-Life-Cycle-Policy?language=en_US

+### I am using V7.x.
+How can I upgrade?

+ Due to the to the new architecture in V8 including the separation of the database software from the operating system (Exasol will not deliver CentOS anymore), upgrading a v7.1 cluster to V8 using an update installation package is not feasible.
+ Instead, a reinstallation is required.
+ For details please refer to the documentation: https://docs.exasol.com/db/8.x/administration/aws/upgrade/migrate_71_v8.htm

+ Our Support team is available to assist you throughout the entire process.
+ You have the choice to perform the upgrade procedure on your own or reach out to our support team for guidance.
+ To simplify the migration process, you can take advantage of our "V8 Migration Service."
+ This service is designed to facilitate a smooth and hassle-free transition to V8.

 ## OS Support